Nwodajo/react-lab/Desktop/react-lab/README.md

 3. Run npm run dev

 # Usage
-open http://http://localhost:5173/ in your broweser to see the app.
+open http://localhost:5173/ in your broweser to see the app.
+ # Description
+ This  is a simple React TODO App  that displays a list of tasks using map().